CELILO INN - THINGS TO DO

 The Columbia Gorge is the rising star of new Wine Appellations.
 With Over 40 wineries in 40 miles, you can taste everything from Chardonnay, Reisling, Sauvingon Blanc, Pinot Gris, Roses and Pear Wine to Organic Pinot Noir, Cab's, Syrahs, Barberas, Nebbilos, Zinfandel and Ports.

 Just across the river, you'll find Maryhill Winery, named "Washington Winery of the Year for 2009" by Winepress magazine.
 With views of the Gorge and Mt.
 Hood, their tasting room offers a cozy atmosphere to wind-down from your day of biking, hiking, or museum hopping.
-This year their expansive grounds host concerts on warm summer evenings attracting such artists as the Gypsy Kings, Yes & Styx!
+This year their expansive grounds host concerts on warm summer evenings attracting top music artists.

 Down the hill at Maryhill park, stop and visit Terrance and his family-run wine tasting at Waving Tree Winery.
 A small production winery, with great wine and great prices!